-Overall, Kareo’s research found that although providers are seeing fewer patients, many of them are simultaneously using telemedicine to overcome challenges related to social distancing and stay-at-home orders, thus enabling patient access.
+Overall, Kareo’s research found that although providers are seeing fewer patients, many of them are simultaneously using telehealth to overcome challenges related to social distancing and stay-at-home orders, thus enabling patient access.

 Practices that have remained open during the pandemic have seen an average 40% decrease in volume, the survey found.
 Among the hardest hit?
 Physical therapy clinics where the average patient volume decrease is more than 65%.
 Unfortunately, the timeline for returning to normal remains uncertain.
 Thirty-seven percent of practices reported they do not expect a recovery until sometime after June.

-The good news is that relaxed regulations and an improved reimbursement landscape have enabled practices to implement telemedicine, thus enhancing providers’ ability to render high-quality care while also remaining socially distant to prevent spread of the virus.
-Forty-eight percent of practices report using telemedicine for the first time.
+The good news is that relaxed regulations and an improved reimbursement landscape have enabled practices to implement telehealth, thus enhancing providers’ ability to render high-quality care while also remaining socially distant to prevent spread of the virus.
+Forty-eight percent of practices report using telehealth for the first time.
 This is in addition to the 25% of practices already using it.
-Seventy-two percent of respondents say they will continue to use telemedicine post-pandemic.
+Seventy-two percent of respondents say they will continue to use telehealth post-pandemic.

 Medical practice closures on the rise

 In addition, on April 26, Medicare announced it would discontinue its Advanced Payment Program that enabled providers to request an advanced payment of up to 100% of the Medicare payment amount based on a three-month lookback period.
 Providers were hoping these funds, which required repayment within 120 days, would help offset immediate financial losses.